Purdue Veterinary Medicine Research Centers

 Comparative Oncology Program

-The Purdue Comparative Oncology Program provides compassionate care for more than 1,000 pet animals with cancer each year at the Veterinary Teaching Hospital.
+The Purdue Comparative Oncology Program provides compassionate care for more than 1,000 pet animals with cancer each year at the Purdue University Veterinary Hospital.
 The program generates important information leading to clinical trials of new therapies in humans with cancer and improved care for pet animals with cancer while educating veterinary students, veterinary technician students and veterinary oncology residents.

 Visit the Purdue Comparative Oncology Program's website for more information